Unfaithful (2002 film): Plot

-She later confronts him, but he turns it back on her for what she has done.
-Confessing, Edward says that he had known all along and that he had wanted to kill her instead of Paul.
-In the days that follow, Connie discovers a hidden compartment in the snow globe containing a memo Edward had placed there years earlier.
-She finds a photograph of her, Edward, and an infant Charlie, with the message ″To My Beautiful Wife, the Best Part of Every Day!″ Realizing how much he loved her, she gives Edward a painful look of deep remorse.
-As she later burns the photographs of her and Paul, she says she is frightened.
-Edward says he will turn himself in, but Connie objects, saying they will find a way to move on, and they briefly appear to return to a normal life together.
+Days later, Connie discovers a hidden compartment in the snow globe, where years prior, Edward placed a photograph of them and infant Charlie, with a message reading: ″To My Beautiful Wife, the Best Part of Every Day!″.
+Realizing how much he loved her, she burns the photos of her and Paul.
+Edward says that he will turn himself in, but she objects and they return to a normal life together.

-But on their way home from an event one evening, Edward stops at a red light with Charlie asleep in the backseat.
-Connie falls into an escape fantasy that they could leave the country and assume new identities, and Edward agrees it sounds perfect.
-Consoling her as she begins crying, it is revealed that Edward has stopped the car next to a police station.
+Returning home one evening, Edward stops at a red light.
+Connie falls into an escape fantasy that they could leave the country and assume new identities and Edward agrees it sounds perfect.
+Consoling her as she cries, it is shown that Edward has parked his car near a police station.